The fight against harassment in transport

 Additional human resources for the RATP and the SNCF

-As part of its contracts signed in 2016 with RATP and SNCF, the number of staff in the field will be increased by 490 people: 290 agents for the SNCF (SUGE, mediators and sales agents) and 200 agents for the RATP (GPSR and mobile bus escort teams after midnight).
+As part of its contracts signed in 2016 with the RATP and the SNCF, the number of staff in the field will be increased by 490 people: 290 agents for the SNCF (SUGE, mediators and commercial agents) and 200 agents for the RATP (GPSR and mobile teams accompanying buses after midnight).

-In addition, the dog detection brigades are deployed.
+In addition, the canine detection brigades are deployed.
 There are 50 of them in 2022.
-These teams are participating in the overall increase in the security services and freeing up some of them from checking baggage forgotten in the trains to devote themselves to their other missions.
-These teams make it possible to reduce response times following alerts to abandoned packages, so the "removal of doubt" can be done in about fifteen minutes instead of an hour.
+These teams participate in the overall increase in the security services and free some of them from the verification of baggage forgotten in the trains to devote themselves to their other missions.
+These teams make it possible to reduce response times following alerts to abandoned parcels, so the "removal of doubt" can be done in about fifteen minutes instead of an hour.
 On the SNCF network, there has been a 122% increase in forgotten bags, i.e. more than 150 interventions per year since 2014.

-Staff trained to care for victims of harassment
+Staff trained to take care of victims of harassment

 Since 2016, all RATP agents in contact with passengers have received training dedicated to the care of victims of harassment as part of their initial training.
 This specific module was developed in partnership with Miprof (Interministerial Mission for the Protection of Women against Violence and the Fight against Human Trafficking).
 During this training, RATP agents are trained in the reception and care of victims of violence and sexual harassment, in knowledge of the legal framework and the means of combating and alerting available in public transport.